 The engagement ring is often a big outlay.
-The last thing you want to choose is a ring she doesn’t like, Especially if the reason is aesthetic.
+The last thing you want to choose is a ring she doesn’t like because it doesn't suit her.
 You see, in addition to nailing the style, to find the right engagement ring it has to look good on her hand.
 It is amazing how many rings I remodel for said reason, the engagement ring is lovely – but just not on the finger.

 Which engagement ring shape is best for her hand?

 Some women will look good in a v neck top, and some will look awful.
 Some glow in royal blue, and some look like they have been tortured.
 Or, bringing it closer to home, some men can carry off skinny jeans – some should not even attempt to lift them.
 We are all different shapes, and that includes hands.